On Cloitre's hiccup sequences: Beatty sequences and beyond

 \end{theorem} \begin{proof} Let $n=\sum d_iB_i$ be the Dumont-Thomas representation, for which we have $a(n)=\sum d_iB_{i+1}$.
 It follows that

 The powers $\bar\lambda^i$ alternate in sign and the digits are bounded by $3$.
 It follows that

-These bounds rounded to three decimals are $-2.667$ for the minimum and $1.953$ for the maximum. \end{proof}

-This confirms Kimberling’s conjecture.
-A more intriguing question that emerges from these observations is whether the result of Schaeffer, Shallit, and Zorcic can be extended from Beatty sequences to other hiccup sequences.
+These bounds rounded to three decimals are $-2.667$ for the minimum and $1.953$ for the maximum. \end{proof} This solves Kimberling's conjecture that $-2 < n\left(1 + \sqrt{3}\right) - \seqnum{A284753}(n) < 3$.
+A natural question arising from this result is whether the results of Schaeffer, Shallit, and Zorcic on Beatty sequences can be extended to other hiccup sequences.
+More specifically, is it true that hiccup sequences are synchronized with respect to Dumont-Thomas numeration?